continuouspipe/remote-environment-client/README.md

 A command line tool to help with using ContinuousPipe as a remote development environment.

-This helps to set up Kubectl, create, build and destroy remote environments and keep files in sync with the local filesystem.
+This helps to create, build and destroy remote environments and keep files in sync with the local filesystem.

 ## Prerequisites